 I did test the cursed waters once, and it goes without saying that I did not (at least so far) end up in hell for it.
 In fact, nothing happened at all, except of course that I ruined my dinner.

-Looking back on these days, as we often do when we age, I’ve gained some new perspective.
-While my siblings and I did eventually get the opportunity to celebrate Christmas, we never did knock on doors and sing in off key unison “trick or treat” or anything that resembled that.
+Looking back on these days, as we often do when we age, I’ve gained some new perspectives.
+While my siblings and I did eventually get the opportunity to celebrate Christmas, we never did knock on doors and sing in off-key unison “trick or treat” or anything that resembled that.

-We did, however have the religious replacement to Halloween.
-Many anti-Halloween churches have something called “Hallelujah Night” the “much better but still a knock off alternative to Halloween”.
+We did however have the religious replacement for Halloween.
+Many anti-Halloween churches have something called “Hallelujah Night” the “much better but still a knockoff alternative to Halloween”.
 Hallelujah night took place on church soil, often with costumes most likely resembling Bible characters.
 These costumes were mostly made out of sheets, or bathrobes paired with fake beards drawn on with markers and perhaps a large walking stick.
-There were a variety of harvest season homemade carnival-like games designed to make kids work for their candy.
+There was a variety of harvest season homemade carnival-like games designed to make kids work for their candy.
 And while we would abruptly turn away our neighbors in an instant if they came to our door, we would most certainly tell them they were invited to join us in OUR celebration, on our terms, and on our turf.

 Our neighbors were highly unlikely to come, and who can blame them?
 Our costumes were stupid, our candy acquisition process was too complicated and it was likely that they would get negative stares for dressing like a witch, not to mention being a heathen.